cedricwalter/joomla-packager/README.md

 OPEN
-* Creation of manifest.xml in package is not generated through the script (but i am trying to)
-*
+[ ] any feedback?
-so you still need to put it in the resulting zip created, for buildCedThumbnails.xml it would look like
+[ ] Creation of manifest.xml in package is not generated through the script (but i am trying to) so you still need to put it in the resulting zip created, for buildCedThumbnails.xml it would look like

 ```xml